 - 12 large egg whites

 - sea salt and freshly ground black pepper

+- Remove half of the onion-potato mixture.
 Turn the heat off and remove half of the onion-potato mixture from the pan.
-Set it aside, and then arrange the other half, so that it neatly covers the bottom of the pan.
+Set it aside, and then arrange the other half, so that it neatly covers the bottom of the well-oiled pan.

-Turn the heat to medium, and pour the egg whites into the pan, evenly on top of the arranged onion-potato mixture.
-Then quickly arrange the remaining half of the onion-potato mixture directly on top of the egg whites.
+- Return the other half of the onion-potato mixture.
+Now arrange the remaining half of the onion-potato mixture directly on top of the egg whites.
 Most of this will stay "afloat."

-Cook until you see that the bottom is opaque, then reduce the heat to low, cover and cook just until all of the whites have solidified, about 15 minutes.
+- Cook.
+Cook until you see that the bottom is opaque, then reduce the heat to the lowest setting, cover and cook just until all of the whites have solidified, about 15 minutes.

-Once the frittata is cooked, gently loosen the edges and slide it onto a large plate.
+- Remove from pan and serve.
+Once the frittata is cooked, gently loosen the edges with a non-stick pan safe spatula, and slide it onto a large plate.
 Let it cool for a few minutes and then serve.